-I used bucatini, but you can really use any type of pasta you want.Print
+I used bucatini because I love its thickness, but you can use any pasta you want.Print

 This super simple pasta gets a little zing with some fennel pollen!
 If you’ve never had it you will love it.
 Be warned it’s kind of expensive, but a little goes a long way!